sinataamoli/Applied-Machine-Learning/README.md

+# Foundations of Applied Machine Learning

+These notes summarize the weekly sessions from the *Foundations of Applied Machine Learning* course at UC Riverside.
+Each session builds upon foundational ideas, with explanations, use cases, and key theoretical insights.

+---

 ## Session 1: Introduction to Machine Learning

-In this session, we introduced the course goals, discussed the foundations of machine learning, and explored basic Python functions through hands-on coding.

-**Key Concepts Covered:**
-- What is Machine Learning?
+We began by discussing what machine learning is—automating pattern recognition through data-driven algorithms.
+We also covered basic programming concepts in Python as a foundation.

+**Covered Topics:**
-- Types of ML: Supervised, Unsupervised, Reinforcement Learning
+- What is ML?
+Supervised vs. Unsupervised vs. Reinforcement Learning
-- Real-world applications of ML
-- Importance of data preparation and evaluation
+- How computers “learn” from data

-**Hands-On Exercise:**
-- Simulating a random walk in Python
-- Using core Python built-in functions: `abs()`, `all()`, `any()`, `max()`, `min()`, `sum()`

-This session established a conceptual and technical baseline for the rest of the course.
+- Common ML applications (e.g., image recognition, finance, healthcare)
+- Basic Python: variables, loops, conditionals, built-in functions

+---

 ## Session 2: Object-Oriented Programming and Probabilistic Thinking

-This session introduced two important computational and statistical tools: object-oriented programming (OOP) for modular code development, and probabilistic programming for reasoning under uncertainty.

-### Part 1: Object-Oriented Programming (OOP)
-We discussed the fundamental principles of OOP and implemented custom classes in Python.
+This session introduced Object-Oriented Programming (OOP), followed by a conceptual entry into probabilistic reasoning and Bayesian thinking.

-**Key Concepts:**
+**OOP Concepts:**
-- `class` vs `object`
-- Attributes and methods
-- Constructors (`__init__`)
+- Class, object, method, attribute
 - Encapsulation and reusability

-**Applications:** OOP allows the creation of reusable, maintainable, and scalable code—vital for building large ML pipelines or simulation tools.

-### Part 2: Introduction to Probabilistic Programming
-Students were introduced to Bayesian inference and how probability distributions are used to model uncertainty.

-**Key Concepts:**
-- Probability distributions and likelihood
-- Bayesian inference and belief updating
-- Gaussian functions and prior/posterior reasoning

-**Applications:** This forms the foundation of modern probabilistic machine learning, including Bayesian networks, generative models, and decision-making systems.

-## Session 3: Least Squares and Parameter Estimation

-In this session, we explored one of the most fundamental techniques in machine learning and statistical modeling: the **least squares method**.
-We demonstrated how it can be used to fit models to data and estimate parameters by minimizing the squared error between observed and predicted values.

-### Key Concepts:
-- Least squares as an optimization objective
-- Parameterized functions (e.g., $y = \alpha x e^{\gamma x}$)
-- Sampling parameter space to minimize loss
-- Connection between minimizing squared error and maximizing likelihood under Gaussian noise

-### Applications:
-Least squares fitting is a cornerstone of regression analysis and appears in nearly all forms of supervised learning, from simple linear regression to complex neural networks.

-## Session 4: Monte Carlo Simulation and Bayesian Inference

-This session introduced Monte Carlo methods for probabilistic simulation and applied them to a coin-flipping experiment to test fairness.
-We used the binomial distribution and Bayesian inference to estimate the probability of heads in repeated coin tosses.

-### Key Concepts:
-- Monte Carlo simulation using random sampling
-- Modeling coin tosses with the binomial distribution
-- Prior and posterior distributions
-- Uniform priors and Bayesian updating

-### Applications:
-Monte Carlo methods are widely used in risk assessment, computational physics, probabilistic modeling, and evaluating systems where analytical solutions are intractable.

-## Session 5: Clustering and K-Means

-This session focused on **unsupervised learning**, specifically clustering, where the goal is to group similar data points without using labels.
-We introduced the K-means clustering algorithm and explored its working principles through implementation and visualization.

-### Key Concepts:
-- Difference between supervised and unsupervised learning
-- Clustering as a way to discover hidden patterns
-- K-means algorithm: initialization, assignment, update steps
-- Choosing the number of clusters and evaluating results

-### Applications:
-Clustering is used in customer segmentation, image compression, anomaly detection, document classification, and bioinformatics to find meaningful groups in complex datasets.

-## Session 6: K-Nearest Neighbors (KNN) Classification

-In this session, we transitioned from unsupervised clustering to supervised classification using the **K-Nearest Neighbors (KNN)** algorithm.
-This method assigns class labels based on the majority vote of a data point’s k-nearest neighbors in the feature space.

-### Key Concepts:
-- Difference between classification and regression
-- Basics of supervised learning
-- Nearest Neighbor and KNN algorithm
-- Distance metrics (e.g., Euclidean distance)

-### Applications:
-KNN is widely used in recommendation systems, handwriting recognition, pattern classification, and medical diagnostics.
-It serves as a simple yet effective non-parametric model.

-## Session 6 & 7: Supervised Learning and K-Nearest Neighbors (KNN)

-This combined session continued our discussion on clustering and introduced **supervised learning**, where models are trained on labeled data.
-We focused on one of the simplest yet powerful classification techniques — the **K-Nearest Neighbors (KNN)** algorithm.

-### Key Concepts:
-- Overview of supervised learning: regression vs. classification
-- K-Nearest Neighbor: lazy learning algorithm
-- Importance of distance metrics and neighborhood size (k)
-- Feature-label mappings in classification tasks

-### Applications:
-KNN is practical for image recognition, document categorization, spam detection, and other problems where decision boundaries are nonlinear and data is plentiful.
-It also serves as a baseline model for evaluating more complex classifiers.
+- Importance in structuring large ML projects

+**Probabilistic Programming:**
+- Probability distributions and Bayes' Rule
+- Modeling uncertainty and learning from data
+- Motivation behind using prior beliefs in probabilistic models

+---

+## Session 3: Least Squares and Model Fitting

+We covered curve fitting using least squares, a classical technique in statistics and ML.
+The idea is to choose parameters that minimize the total squared error between predictions and actual data.

+**Theory:**
+- Least squares loss: \( \sum (y_i - f(x_i))^2 \)
+- Used for linear and nonlinear regression models
+- Can be interpreted probabilistically as maximum likelihood under Gaussian noise

+**Strengths:** Simple, interpretable, analytical solution available
+**Limitations:** Sensitive to outliers, assumes linearity unless extended

+---

+## Session 4: Monte Carlo Simulation & Bayesian Inference

+We simulated a coin-toss experiment and explored how uncertainty is handled using **Bayesian inference**.

+**Key Ideas:**
+- Monte Carlo: random sampling to approximate solutions
+- Binomial distribution for discrete outcomes
+- Bayes’ Theorem: updating beliefs given evidence
+- Priors (uniform) and posteriors over probability of fairness

+**Use Cases:** A/B testing, diagnostics, reliability modeling

+---

+## Session 5: Clustering with K-Means

+This session marked the transition to **unsupervised learning**.
+We explored K-means clustering, where data is grouped by similarity without labels.

+**K-Means Process:**
+1. Randomly initialize K cluster centers
+2. Assign points to nearest cluster
+3. Update cluster centers as means of assigned points

+**Use Cases:** Customer segmentation, topic modeling, image compression
+**Challenges:** Choice of K, sensitivity to initialization, assumes spherical clusters

+---

+## Session 6: Classification and K-Nearest Neighbors (KNN)

+We introduced **supervised learning**, particularly classification, where the goal is to map feature vectors to discrete labels.

+**KNN Algorithm:**
+- Memory-based: no explicit training
+- Assigns label based on majority of k nearest labeled examples
+- Distance metric critical (e.g., Euclidean)

+**Use Cases:** Pattern recognition, recommender systems
+**Pros:** Intuitive, non-parametric
+**Cons:** Sensitive to noise, slow with large datasets

+---

+## Session 6 & 7 (Combined): Practical KNN and Feature Spaces

+We continued developing intuition for classification with hands-on examples.
+Visualizing decision boundaries helped show how KNN adapts to different distributions in feature space.

+**Topics:**
+- Influence of K and decision boundaries
+- Curse of dimensionality
+- Role of normalization and preprocessing

+---

 ## Session 8: Regression and Gradient Descent

-In this session, we returned to regression and examined how optimization techniques can help us estimate model parameters.
-We discussed analytical and numerical methods for minimizing error functions, focusing on **gradient descent** for linear regression.

-### Key Concepts:
-- Supervised learning and hypothesis space
+We studied linear regression and how to **optimize weights** using **gradient descent**, a numerical method to minimize loss functions.

+**Concepts:**
-- Regression problem setup with feature vectors
+- Regression setup with matrix notation: \( y = Xw \)
-- Linear model in matrix form: $y = Xw$
-- Analytical solution using normal equations
+- Loss function: squared error
-- Gradient descent for iterative optimization
+- Gradient descent update: \( w := w - \eta

-### Applications:
-Gradient descent is at the heart of many machine learning algorithms, including deep learning, logistic regression, and matrix factorization.
-Understanding it is crucial for tuning models efficiently on large-scale datasets.
+abla L(w) \)

+**Strengths:** Scales to large data
+**Drawbacks:** Sensitive to learning rate, local minima in non-convex loss

+---

-## Session 9: Mini-Batch Gradient Descent and Optimization Techniques
+## Session 9: Mini-Batch Gradient Descent

-This session advanced the discussion on optimization by introducing **stochastic gradient descent (SGD)** and **mini-batch gradient descent**.
-These methods allow us to scale learning to large datasets by updating weights incrementally.

-### Key Concepts:
-- Limitations of full-batch gradient descent
+We extended gradient descent to handle larger datasets using **mini-batch updates**.

+**Ideas:**
+- Full-batch: stable but slow
-- Stochastic vs. mini-batch updates
+- Stochastic (SGD): fast but noisy
-- Trade-offs between convergence speed and stability
+- Mini-batch: trade-off for efficiency and convergence stability
-- Implementation of mini-batch logic in training loops

-### Applications:
-Mini-batch optimization is critical in training large models efficiently.
-It's used in nearly all modern neural network frameworks (e.g., TensorFlow, PyTorch) and helps improve generalization through noise injection during updates.
+**Context:** Backbone of modern neural networks and deep learning frameworks

+---

-## Session 10: Introduction to Neural Networks
+## Session 10: Neural Networks

-In the final session of the course, we introduced **neural networks**—a powerful class of machine learning models inspired by the human brain.
-We focused on understanding the structure and function of feedforward neural networks.

-### Key Concepts:
-- Neurons, activation functions, and network architecture
+We closed the course by introducing **feedforward neural networks**—a foundational architecture in deep learning.

+**Core Ideas:**
+- Layers of neurons apply linear transformation + non-linear activation
-- Forward propagation of input data through layers
+- Forward propagation passes input through layers to output
-- Importance of non-linearity for learning complex patterns
-- Training using gradient descent and backpropagation
+- Backpropagation updates weights using chain rule and loss gradients

-### Applications:
-Neural networks are the foundation of deep learning, enabling breakthroughs in image classification, speech recognition, natural language processing, and generative modeling.
+**Activation Functions:** Sigmoid, ReLU
+**Applications:** Image/speech recognition, NLP, game AI
+**Challenges:** Overfitting, vanishing gradients, need for large data

+---

+This concludes the course outline.
+These sessions covered theoretical insights, practical techniques, and implementation skills in applied machine learning.